Can We Answer Any Questions?

 For persons who may be seeking information regarding possible admission to any of START's programs, at a minimum the following information would be helpful:

 - Social Security Card

 - Proof of Address

-- Insurance Information: (Medicaid Card, Medicare, Managed Care Provider ID, Other types of Insurance Coverage).
+- Insurance Information (Medicaid Card, Medicare, Managed Care Provider ID, Other types of Insurance Coverage).

 For more information on admission into START's programs please call 718.260.2900 for a list of START locations click here.

-What are the characteristics of opiate addiction?
+What are the characteristics of opioid use disorder?

-The physical consequences include drug overdose, extreme deterioration of overall health, and a high risk for infections, such as HIV/AIDS, Hepatitis B and C, sexually transmitted infections, and tuberculosis.
+The physical consequences can include drug overdose, extreme deterioration of overall health, and a high risk for infections, such as HIV/AIDS, Hepatitis B and C, sexually transmitted infections, and tuberculosis.

 Why seek treatment?

 The impetus to seek treatment and recovery may be exhaustion and 'burnout' from a harsh and demanding lifestyle or it may arise from fear of the dangers of street life or serious illness.